 |Large||20’+||grill, cooktop, sink, storage, refrigerator +|

-A patio is an amazing spot for an outdoor kitchen, as even a small design is going to work there fine.
+A patio is an amazing spot for an outdoor kitchen, as even a small design will work there fine.
 An indoor kitchen is usually close enough to allow omitting a refrigerator in a small outdoor kitchen design.
 This one is going to be more than enough for family gatherings.

-A medium outdoor kitchen, which truly is a fully-functional package, is going to fit most people’s dreams.
+A medium outdoor kitchen, which truly is a fully-functional package, will fit most people’s dreams.
 It fits all the essentials and has lots of countertop space.

-If you need a spot for more than 1 chef at the time a large outdoor kitchen size is for you.
+If you need a spot for more than 1 chef at a time, a large outdoor kitchen size is for you.
 20’+ is enough to fit basically anything you need – from pizza oven to Argentinian grill.
 You name it.

 First of all, grills placed under the roof usually require installing a vent hood.
-The goal of it is not only reducing the amount of smoke (which may be not satisfying) but also reducing fire hazards.
-Basically when the fire starts a vent hood controls it.
-It is not worth omitting this element in your design if it is needed (grill instruction states it).
+The goal is not only to reduce the amount of smoke (which may not be satisfying) and reduce fire hazards.
+Basically, when the fire starts, a vent hood controls it.
+It is not worth omitting this element in your design if needed (grill instruction states it).

-Second of all grilling produces smoke.
+Second of all, grilling produces smoke.
 Even the best vent hood is not going to take all of it in.
 This smoke can not only irritate you and your guests but also get into your house.
-Before you’re going to put a grill on your patio it is important to figure the direction of the wind at your backyard.
+Before you’re going to put a grill on your patio, it is important to figure the direction of the wind in your backyard.

-And while we’re at a grill it is time to make a decision which model you are going for.
-If you’re not sure yet what you need please read my guide about outdoor kitchen essentials.
-It is important as built-in grills come in a number of sizes.
+And while we’re at a grill, it is time to decide which model you are going for.
+If you’re not sure yet what you need, please read my guide about outdoor kitchen essentials.
+It is important as built-in grills come in several sizes.

-The grill is already in place and you wonder what else should be installed in your outdoor kitchen?
-Take a look at my list of outdoor kitchen essentials.
+The grill is already in place, and you wonder what else should be installed in your outdoor kitchen?
+Please take a look at my list of outdoor kitchen essentials.
 Picking all you need is the first step of the process.
 Another one is placing all the appliances in proper order and zones.

 There are 5 outdoor kitchen zones: hot, dry, wet, cold, and serving.
-A hot zone is an area where cooking appliances are based, so not only grill but also burners, smoker, pizza oven etc. A dry zone is a countertop space with storage.
+A hot zone is an area where cooking appliances are based, so grill and burners, smoker, pizza oven, etc. A dry zone is a countertop space with storage.
 A wet zone is where the sink is based.
 A cold zone is an area for the refrigerator.
 A serving zone is where people eat.

 Next to a hot zone is a dry zone.
 This is a place where countertop space is crucial.
-It usually has a hot zone on one side, and wet zone on the other.
+It usually has a hot zone on one side and a wet zone on the other.

-The reason for placing refrigerator close to the wet zone is a food taken out of it often needs washing.
+The reason for placing the refrigerator close to the wet zone is food taken out of it often needs washing.

 The next step of adding appliances to your plan is adding landing spaces on both sides of your appliances.
-What is the lending space?
+What is the landing space?
 This is a countertop space you have to dedicate to each appliance, so it is functional.
-Omitting these spacing in your design is a really bad idea, and the main cause of an outdoor kitchen remodel.
+Omitting this spacing in your design is a terrible idea, and the main cause of an outdoor kitchen remodel.
 These numbers are as below: